 For more information, see Regulations section 1.468B-2(I).
-Also, see Treasury Decision (TD) 9429 available at www.irs. gov/irb/2006-10_IRB/ar05.html.
+Also, see Treasury Decision (TD) 9249, 2006-10 I.R.B.
+546, available at www.irs.gov/irb/2006-10_IRB/ar05.html.
 TD 9249 relates to escrow and similar funds.

 Payments to foreign persons.
 See the Instructions for Form 1042-S, relating to U.S. source income of foreign persons, for reporting requirements relating to payments to foreign persons.
 Widely held fixed investment trusts (WHFITs).
 Trustees and middlemen of WHFITs are required to report all items of gross income and proceeds on the appropriate Form 1099.
 For the definition of a WHFIT, see Regulations section 1.671-5(b)(22).
-A tax information statement that includes the information provided to the IRS on Forms 1099, as well as additional information identified in Regulations section 1.671-5(e) must be furnished to trust interest holders (TIHs).
+A tax information statement that includes the information provided to the IRS on Forms 1099, as well as additional information identified holders (TIHs).
 Items of gross income (including OID) attributable to the TIH for the calendar year including all amounts of income attributable to selling, purchasing, or redeeming of a trust holder's interest in the WHFIT must be reported.
 Items of income that are required to be reported including non pro-rata partial principal payments, trust sales proceeds, redemption asset proceeds, and sales of a trust interest on a secondary market must be reported on Form 1099-B. See Regulations section 1.671-5(d).